kiboit/phast/README.md

 * CSS inlining: Small stylesheets (including Google Fonts) get inlined.

-* CSS deferring: Any external stylesheets that weren't inlined are loaded asynchronously.

 * Delay IFrames: IFrames are loaded after the page finishes, to prevent stealing bandwidth and resources from the main page load.